 From the bottom of your hill or stairs run up fast just over cyclocross race pace.
 Focus not on full strides but shorter steps.
 Tap tap tap, accentuate your footwork.
 Repeat 3 -5 times walking downhill/ down the stairs in between each run-up.

-For the off the couch cyclist (hasn’t run since last cx season or in over 6 months), start with 2 sets (3-5 stair repeats) for the first week.
+For the off the couch cyclist (hasn’t run since last cx season or in over 6 months), start with 1 set (5 stair repeats) for the first week.
 This workout would be in week 1, just once a week.
 Short and sweet.

 Cyclocross Running Workout # 2

-Perform Cyclocross Run Workout #1 but instead of 2 sets, we’ll go four.
-The first 2 at cx race pace (from workout # 1).
-Then the 2nd two FULL GAS, sprint, as hard as you can.
+Perform Cyclocross Run Workout #1 but instead of 1 set, we’ll go for two.
+The first 1 at cx race pace (from workout # 1).
+Then the 2nd set FULL GAS, sprint, as hard as you can.
 Remember to maintain your footwork but keep the speed high!
 The key is running UP quickly, not forward quickly.
 This workout would be in week 2, also just once a week.

 Cyclocross Running Workout # 3